antonjan/africube_software/README.md

 Usage

 Open QSSTV and specify "Sound>Sound Input: from file" Press the play button and you will be asked to select the previously generated wav file.
 The decoding should start now.
+##WXtoImg

+WXtoImg is a program used to produce neat weather pictures from APT format receptions of NOAA satellites.

+It uses a .wav file and produces weather picture with possible nice overlays (frontiers, colors...).
+Usage
+wxtoimg -t n -e HVC -N 1193773_2019-11-12T07-13-50.wav > satnogs_1193773_2019-11-12T07-13-50.png